YETI - Reimagined Mini Cart

 Role: Lead UX/UI Designer

-Team: UX/UI Design Team, Development Team
+Team: UX/UI Design Manager, UX/UI Team, Digital Product Manager, Development Team

 Year: 2024